Materials-Consortia/OPTIMADE/optimade.rst

     - :field:`id`, when matching directly on the ID of the related entry.
     - :field:`description`, when matching on human-readable description of the relationship.
+    - :field:`role`, when matching on the role of the relationship between entries (possible relationships are defined per-entry type).
     - :field:`target`, which can be further nested to enable queries on the related entry's property.

   Support for such queries is OPTIONAL.